MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 ## Benefits of using the Infura API with Wagmi

-As mobile dapps may not have a continuous connection with MetaMask when using Wagmi, read-only requests can fail, resulting in a suboptimal user experience.
+Mobile dapps might lose their continuous connection with MetaMask, causing read-only requests to fail.

 These are some errors that might occur in mobile environments: